 5. API Sales

-Your API product is another form of direct distribution.
+Your API product is traditionally a form of direct distribution, but can also be distributed indirectly through API marketplaces or embedded solutions.
 You charge your customers a specific amount based on the usage of that product, and you collect payments directly.
 Your customers then embed your product into their software product and charge their customers for it.
 Although you’re not working with the end-user directly, you are taking payment from your customers so this is still considered a direct channel.

 Indirect distribution channels for SaaS companies